mackaycartoons

 “We are looking for a long-term, sustainable strategy to alleviate gas prices, but also to stabilize,” she said, pointing to the party’s promise to regulate gas prices.

-Posted in: Ontario Tagged: 2022-17, affordability, Andrea Horwath, cost of living, gas, gasoline, inflation, NDP, Ontario, pillory, tax
+Posted in: Ontario Tagged: 2022-17, affordability, Andrea Horwath, animation, cost of living, gas, gasoline, inflation, NDP, Ontario, pillory, tax

 Thursday January 13, 2022